Inside the Studio

 I use both soft and hard glass (separately, of course), and add furnace glass, 99.9% silver foil, goldstone or silver-rich glasses to create various patterns, effects and designs.

 First I melt the glass, then I shape it with gravity, tools or a hand press.
 Because each bead is individually made, no two will be exactly the same.
-I do strive for consistency in my work, but because each bead--especially in my Silver Series--is a result of chemical reactions, flame atmosphere and variations in the glass itself no two beads will be exactly the same.
+I do strive for consistency in my work, but because each bead is a result of chemical reactions, flame atmosphere and variations in the glass itself no two beads will be exactly the same.

 When I'm done working in the flame, each bead goes directly into a hot digital kiln to anneal, making every bead a treasure for generations.